Harold Ramirez Player Props: Rays vs. Tigers

 Tigers Pitching Rankings

-- Tigers pitchers combine to rank 16th in baseball in home runs surrendered (129 total, 1.2 per game).
+- Tigers pitchers combine to give up 129 total home runs at a rate of 1.2 per game (to rank 15th in the league).

-- The Tigers are sending Skubal (1-1) out to make his sixth start of the season.
-He is 1-1 with a 4.57 ERA and 27 strikeouts in 21 2/3 innings pitched.
+- The Tigers are sending Manning (3-3) to the mound for his 10th start of the season.
+He is 3-3 with a 4.34 ERA and 36 strikeouts through 47 2/3 innings pitched.

-- His last appearance came on Sunday against the Miami Marlins, when the lefty went 4 2/3 innings, surrendering four earned runs while giving up six hits.
+- In his most recent time out on Tuesday against the Pittsburgh Pirates, the right-hander went six innings, giving up four earned runs while surrendering eight hits.

-- The 26-year-old has an ERA of 4.57, with 11.2 strikeouts per nine innings, in five games this season.
-Opponents are hitting .228 against him.
+- The 25-year-old has amassed an ERA of 4.34, with 6.8 strikeouts per nine innings, in nine games this season.
+Opposing hitters have a .230 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.